*Not all faculty members will be at all programs. Faculty list is subject to change.

 University of Colorado Hospital

 Dr. Teitelbaum serves as a consultant to industry and has actively participated in numerous clinical trials and educational workshops.
-He has published or co-authored 100 articles and/or book chapters and serves as a reviewer for numerous journals.
-Dr. Teitelbaum currently serves as President of the International Society for Peritoneal Dialysis.
-He has been named as one of Denver's Top Doctors by 5280 Magazine each year since 2008.
+He has published or co-authored over 100 articles and book chapters and he serves as a reviewer for numerous journals.
+He has been named as one of Denver's Top Doctors by 5280 Magazine on numerous occasions.
+Dr. Teitelbaum is the immediate past President of the International Society for Peritoneal Dialysis